 After Dal Bhat, the most popular food among Nepalese is momo.
 People of all ages adore momo dumplings here.
 Momos are small white dumplings made of flour.
 The dumpling is stuffed with various ingredients.

-Basantapur, Jhamsikhel, Putalisadak, New Baneshwor are some places in Kathmandu that have momo restaurants in abundance.
+Basantapur, Jhamsikhel, Putalisadak, and New Baneshwor are some places in Kathmandu that have momo restaurants in abundance.

-You can find Buff momo, chicken momo, pork momo, and veg momo, mostly in the menu of restaurants of different cities of Nepal.
+You can find Buff momo, chicken momo, pork momo, and veg momo, mostly on the menu of restaurants in different cities in Nepal.

 These momos are further categorized according to serving styles such as Jhol momo, steam momo, c momo, open momo, Tandoori momo, Dhapu momo, and much more.